About My Gluten Free Recipes Website

 In January 2012, because I kept having problems that didn't seem to be completely solved by eating gluten free, I went back to Enterolab.com and purchased the Stool Test.
 The results of that test were positive for gluten as well, which was just further confirmation.
 However, I was still having some pretty severe problems.

 Towards the end of May 2012, my husband and I decided to lay wood flooring in our home.
-After a couple days of my doing that intense physical activity, I started having some pretty bad pain in my lower abdomen near my Uterus.
+After a couple days of intense physical activity, I started having some pretty bad pain in my lower abdomen near my Bladder.
 I decided that it did not feel right at all, and had my husband take me to the ER.
-After many tests, they did a Vaginal Ultrasound and found a large mass in my female area that they called a large Fibroid Tumor.
+After many tests, they did a Vaginal Ultrasound and found a large mass in my female area they called a large Fibroid Tumor.

-So, got scheduled to have a full Hysterectomy.
-On June 20, 2012, they opened me up to give me a Hysterectomy and found that I was eat up with Cancer!!!!!!!!!!!!
-Cancer just boiled out everywhere!
-They merely closed me back up and told my husband that I didn't have very long to live ...
+On June 20, 2012, they opened me up to give me a Hysterectomy and found that I was eat up with Cancer!!!!!
+They closed me back up and told my husband that I didn't have very long to live ...
 2-3 weeks maybe.
 It was a sad time.
 Imagine how I felt waking up from surgery and them telling me that they closed me back up and I was full of Cancer!
 First thing I remember doing is saying ...
 Xanax please! bahahahahaaaa!!!
-I'm NOT a pill taker nor a hypochondriac nor any kind of medicine taker.
-I avoided medicine like the plague.
+Now, I'm NOT a pill taker nor a hypochondriac nor any kind of drug taker.
+I avoid medicine like the plague.
 So, for me to ask for drugs, that was a big deal.
 I needed something to help me absorb the news I'd just been told ... that I was about to die!
 I had STAGE 4 OVARIAN CANCER!